IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 ---

 ## Verify Access to Kubernetes on the IBM Cloud

+The following steps must be done in your interactive Docker image, when you use Option 1 or 2.
+If you have installed all tools on your local machine Option 3), you have to do the steps on the local machine.

 #### Step 1: After you've created a new free Kubernetes cluster